vsnehil/technocrafte/README.md

 # technocrafts
-This website needs a frontend imrovement please helm me with that
+This website needs a frontend imrovement please help me and feel free to contribute